 The implant that controls the electrodes has a certain number of channels.
-Advanced Bionics’ 16 channels and Cochlear’s 22 channels each drive one electrode.
-For MED-EL, each of the 12 channels may drive one or two electrodes.
+Advanced Bionics’ 16 channels and Cochlear’s 22 channels each drive one electrode, while each of MED-EL’s 12 channels may drive one or two electrodes.
 The MED-EL FLEX arrays have single electrodes rather than pairs of electrodes near the tip, to minimize the diameter of the array in the narrowest part of the cochlea.

-Advanced Bionics implants have 16 electrodes, and each one has its own current source (if the positive and negative sources are counted separately, there would be 32 sources).
+Advanced Bionics implants have 16 electrodes, and each one has its own current source (if the positive and negative sources are counted separately, as MED-EL counts, there would be 32 sources).
 It is tempting to say that the implant has 16 channels.

 Advanced Bionics’ current software (Fidelity 120) assigns pitches that fall in between two electrodes partly to one electrode, and partly to the other.
 The perceived pitch is closer to the electrode with the stronger signal.
 Fidelity 120 generates 8 channels per pair of electrodes.
 16 electrodes have 15 pairs, so 15*8 = 120.

-Cochlear’s implant has 22 electrodes, with one current source (two, if the positive source and the negative source are counted separately) shared among all of the electrodes.
+Cochlear’s implant has 22 electrodes, with one current source (two, if the positive source and the negative source are counted separately, as MED-EL counts) shared among all of the electrodes.
 The current source fires one electrode after another, but it cannot fire more than one at a time.
 Cochlear conducted a study on 12 ears to determine whether stimulating one electrode followed by another in rapid succession can create additional pitch percepts.
 This is like the perception of a moving picture created by a succession of still images.
-However, the company has not released an algorithm that utilizes this effect.
+This stimulation method is not commercially available.
 The hardware is not capable of the processing speeds required to run a real time algorithm that creates these additional pitch percepts.

 According to MED-EL: “The audiologist can adjust the bandpass filter endpoints for each of the 12 channels.
 The system then uses these defined bandpass filters to create a total of 250 different spectral bands (assuming all 12 channels are activated in a given program).”